r74scp/scp/scp-wiki/tags/tags_commented.md

 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/obearwatch obearwatch]** -- Of or related to the Obearwatch group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/obskura obskura]** -- Of or related to the Obskura Corps group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/oneiroi oneiroi]** -- Of or related to the Oneiroi Collective group of interest.
-* **[https://scp-wiki.wikidot.com/system:page-tags/tag/pangloss pangloss]** -- Of or related to the Pangloss individual of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/parawatch parawatch]** -- Of or related to the Parawatch Wiki.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/pattern-screamer pattern-screamer]** -- Of or related to pattern screamers.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/pentagram pentagram]** -- Of or related to Pentagram.